SpecFlowOSS/SpecFlowWiki/Using-Gherkin-Language-in-SpecFlow.md

 """
 Given I want to comment this line
-#even this comment keep commented
+#  even this comment keeps commented
 Given I want to comment this line
 """